odisfm/zcx-core/docs/content/command-reference.md

     msg: Look at my super cool message!
 ```

-This is, in most cases, functionally equivelant to doing:
+This is, in most cases, functionally equivalent to doing:
 ```yaml hl_lines="2"
 pressed: >
   MSG "Look at my super cool message!"